GuillaumeMougeot/biom3d/docs/tuto_cli.md

 The `--ct_norm` option is optional and should be used only with CT-scan images.

 This command should create five new folders: two folders with the same names as your image and label folders with the extension `_out`, a `fg_out` folder, a `configs` folder and a `logs` folder.
 The `_out` folders contain the preprocessed images and labels.
 The `fg_out` folders contains a list of `.pkl` files with the same name as the images and each containing the foreground locations.
 The `configs` folder contains a Python script: the configuration file of your training.
 The `logs` folder contains one folder which contains the saved model and the training logs.
+The resulting folder architecture should look like this:

+    main_dir
+    ├── Task07_Pancreas
+    │   ├── fg_out
+    │   │   ├── pancreas_001.pkl
+    │   │   ├── pancreas_004.pkl
+    │   │   └── ...
+    │   ├── imagesTr
+    │   │   ├── pancreas_001.nii.gz
+    │   │   ├── pancreas_004.nii.gz
+    │   │   └── ...
+    │   ├── imagesTr_out
+    │   │   ├── pancreas_001.npy
+    │   │   ├── pancreas_004.npy
+    │   │   └── ...
+    │   ├── imagesTs
+    │   │   ├── pancreas_002.nii.gz
+    │   │   ├── pancreas_003.nii.gz
+    │   │   └── ...
+    │   ├── labelsTr
+    │   │   ├── pancreas_001.nii.gz
+    │   │   ├── pancreas_004.nii.gz
+    │   │   └── ...
+    │   ├── labelsTr_out
+    │   │   ├── pancreas_001.npy
+    │   │   ├── pancreas_004.npy
+    │   │   └── ...
+    │   └── dataset.json
+    ├── configs
+    │   └── 20240427-170528-config_default.py
+    └── logs
+        └── 20240427-170528-unet_default
+            ├── image
+            ├── log
+            └── model

 Once the training is finished, you can use your model to predict new images with the following command:

 ```
 python -m biom3d.pred\
- --log path/to/logs/sub-folder\
+ --log logs\20240427-170528-unet_default\
  --dir_in Task07_Pancreas/imagesTs\
  --dir_out Task07_Pancreas/predsTs
 ```

 The parameter `--log` is the path of the sub-folder that has been created in the `logs` folder.
-It should be something like: `logs/20230412-154857-unet_default`.
+It should be something like: `logs/20240427-170528-unet_default`.

 ## Another example with tif files!